lev2pr0/bookbot/README.md

 ## Notes

 - Requires Python 3
-- If not using the ``./books`` path, then you must enter relative path to text file
+- If not using the ``./books`` path, then you must use relative path to text file